 The Drakhassi Federation and First Human Revolution

 The Drakhassi Federation was an alliance of several alien races that evolved on worlds bordering the Aedon Vortex.
 These various peoples recognized the danger that the Vortex poses to the galaxy, and so they set up pylons on worlds surrounding it to help contain it and prevent it from spreading.
 These aliens resorted to harsh measures to prevent anyone from falling to Aedon's influence; they established their Interrogation and Intervention Office to root out Aedon-worship wherever it appeared, committing mass executions and enslavements just to preserve their Federation.
-In 144 PC, the Federation invaded human space and enslaved a majority of the local populace, forcing them to labor for the Drakhassi apparatus of state as helots.
+In 144 PC (2496 AD), the Federation invaded human space and enslaved a majority of the local populace, forcing them to labor for the Drakhassi apparatus of state as helots.

 This sudden act of aggression infuriated the Tylan Theocracy to the galactic east, spurring them into action.
 They declared a war of liberation on the Federation, in order to liberate the humans.
 Meanwhile, the humans eventually started an uprising among their fellow slaves, and commandeered one of the Drakhassi's planet-killer weapons.